 Collaborations: Every semester, we perform at least one piece alongside or featuring Princeton student musicians.
 In the past, we have collaborated with members of the Princeton University Orchestra, Sinfonia, Glee Club, Trego Singers, and Pianists Ensemble.

-Guest Performances: We frequently invite Princeton student musicians or student music groups to perform for the orchestra during rehearsal, after which the performer(s) engage(s) in a brief Q&A. In the past, we've been visited by piano quintets, opera singers, piano duets, a capella groups, and violin duets.
+Guest Performances: TYO frequently invites Princeton student musicians or student music groups to perform for members during rehearsal, after which the performer(s) engage(s) in a brief Q&A. In the past, we've been visited by piano quintets, opera singers, piano duets, a capella groups, and violin duets.

 Field Trips: Throughout the semester, we organize one or two free on-campus field trips for orchestra members.
 In the past, we have attended performances by the Princeton University Orchestra, Princeton University Players, Princeton University Pianists Ensemble, and Princeton Camerata.